BrendonEdwards/canvas_club/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Returning Customers

+The site now includes a login page for existing subscribers.
+After signing in, you can manage your account details from the **Account** page and further refine your art preferences using a simple rating interface.
+The **Order Prints** page lets you request new prints curated automatically or selected manually with your preferred artist, style or gallery.
+Delivery can be scheduled for a nominated day or at a specific time for an additional £5.